MeanPaper/ready_to_serve_trash_bin/dev_log_dl35.md

 - Assemble everything
 - Run the web service control and motor driver control at the same time
 - Make necessary adjustments

+## April 09, 2024

+## April 10, 2024

+Note: the commit history might not be the same as the timeline here... the dev log might be earlier or later than the commit history.
+But they are almost aligned.